 The handler can use verbal or visual commands to assist the dog throughout the course.
 All commands must be given in a sportsmanlike manner.
-Any commands not given in a spirit of good sportsmanship shall be faulted.
-The judge shall assess the Faults to must be equivalent to the degree of the offense, from a 5-fault penalty to elimination.
-Displays of anger, foul language, or excessive harshness shall must always be faulted.
+Faults must be equivalent to the degree of the offense, from a 5-fault penalty to elimination.
+Displays of anger, foul language, or excessive harshness must always be faulted.
 Teams will be assessed 5 faults per occurrence.
 Commands not given in a spirit of good sportsmanship must be faulted.
-Any handler eliminated from the ring for poor sportsmanship shall must be excused from the remainder of the trial and a written report shall must be sent to the ASCA Business Office by the judge.
-If the judge feels any handler has treated a dog in an inhumane manner, the handler shall must be removed from the Agility grounds and a report shall must be submitted by the judge to the ASCA Business Office.
-Dogs shall be assessed 5 faults for assistance per occurrence in the Regular and Jumpers Classes.
-For the Gamblers class, 'points' for an obstacle will not be awarded for the 'faulted' obstacle.
+Any handler eliminated from the ring for poor sportsmanship must be excused from the remainder of the trial and a written report must be sent to the ASCA Business Office by the judge.
+If the judge feels any handler has treated a dog in an inhumane manner, the handler must be removed from the Agility grounds and a report must be submitted by the judge to the ASCA Business Office.

 Faults identified below that occur during the Gamble class must be deducted from the opening point total.
-Faults shall will include, although are not limited to, the following:
+Faults will include, although are not limited to, the following:

-- 1. Delay of Start: If, in the judge's opinion, there is an excessive delay in starting a run after being given the signal to begin or if there is an excessive delay in entering the ring, the judge may assess a Delay of Start fault of 5 points.
-(Note: For gamblers class, 5 points will be deducted from the dog's opening point total.) - 2.
-The handler is touching purposely touches the dog while on course.
-Teams will be assessed 5 faults for assistance per occurrence.

-- 3. The handler is touching purposely touches an obstacle while on course.
+- 1. Delay of Start: If, in the judge's opinion, there is an excessive delay in starting a run after being given the signal to begin or if there is an excessive delay in entering the ring, the judge may assess a Delay of Start fault of 5 points. - 2.
+The handler purposely touches the dog while on course.
+Teams will be assessed 5 faults for assistance per occurrence. - 3.
+The handler purposely touches an obstacle while on course.
 Incidental contact with an obstacle, e.g., accidentally brushing up against the wing of a jump or the edge of a tunnel, will not be faulted. - 4.
-The handler is conspicuously leading the dog through the course by appearing to have food as a lure for the dog. - 4.
 The handler is physically assisting the dog at the start line.
 The dog must be free to cross the start line on their own.
-If the handler pushes or shoves the dog forward to assist the start, it shall must be faulted. - 5.
+If the handler pushes or shoves the dog forward to assist the start, it must be faulted. - 5.
 Spectators influencing the dog's performance.
-Dogs shall must be faulted if the handler loses their direction and is assisted back on course by the spectators.
+Dogs must be faulted if the handler loses their direction and is assisted back on course by the spectators.
 Judges may also fault the dog's performance if they believe the crowd artificially stimulated the dog to improve the dog's course run.
-However, cheering will not be faulted if it is done in a sportsmanlike manner for all participants. - 6.
-The handler is intentionally blocking the judges' view. - 7.
-The handler is physically body blocking the dog to remove any choice for the dog to perform an obstacle on command, but instead forcing a path for the dog. - 6.
-Each instance of a dog nipping at the handler.
+However, cheering will not be faulted if it is done in a sportsmanlike manner for all participants.

+6. Each instance of a dog nipping the handler.

-Dogs shall must be eliminated for the following occurrences:
+Dogs must be eliminated for the following occurrences: